 The secondary site is a gravel pit/field about 1 mile west of the Recreation Complex on the south side if Central Ave.
 Look for a Hawk Watch sign near the location to turn off West Central Ave.

 Spring Raptor Watch Count Site – Mackinac Island

 The newest Spring site is on Mackinac Island, right outside the Fort Holmes historic site.

 Fall Raptor Watch Count Sites

 The Fall raptor watch is conducted from a site just west of the Mackinac Bridge in Saint Ignace, on Point LaBarbe.
 From US 2, turn south onto Boulevard Drive and drive 0.7 miles.
 Turn right onto Densmore Ave and go 0.6 miles until it reconnects with Boulevard Drive.
 Turn right onto Boulevard, which is a dirt road, often muddy, but passable.

 Enjoy a slow and scenic drive for approximately 1 mile.
 The hawk counters are on the north side of the road.

 The waterbird counts are conducted in both spring and fall from McGulpin Point.
 From Mackinaw City take W. Central Ave west for 2.4 miles.
 It will end at an intersection with Headlands Road.
 Turn right and drive a half mile until you reach the lake.
 There will be a parking area on your left.
 The counter is usually on the beach just to the right of the parking area.

-New for Fall 2020, the waterbird count will be conducted from 2 alternating locations, in an attempt to survey the Straits better, and determine if the previous counts from McGulpin Point do represent the entire Straits.
+The waterbird count will be conducted from 2 alternating locations, in an attempt to survey the Straits better, and determine if the previous counts from McGulpin Point do represent the entire Straits.
 Alternating every other day with the McGulpin Point count, we will be counting at Graham Point in St. Ignace (where the south end of N. State St. ends at the water’s edge).